Best USB Microphone for Mac iMore 2020

 Excellent Sound Isolation: Rode Podcaster

 The Rode Podcaster is a fantastic microphone for anyone that wants to record their voice.
-Whether you're making Skype calls, podcasting, or recording yourself streaming, the Rode Podcaster has a tight cardioid pattern that rejects sound from the rear or too far away, making sure you have a clear recording with no unwanted noise coming from all around you.
+Whether you're making Skype calls, podcasting, or recording yourself streaming, the Rode Podcaster has a tight cardioid pattern that rejects sound from the rear or too far away.
+You'll have a clear recording with no unwanted noise coming from all around you.

 The Rode Podcaster is a very simple, but elegant USB microphone that iMore managing editor Lory Gil has been using with great success for years.